EmmanuelDarfour/All_Projects/README.md

 Determining Effect of Car Features on Fuel Efficiency: In this project, I run a multiple linear regression (OLS) model on a dataset to determine how each predictor variable influences fuel efficiency.
-The variables having most effect on mpg are wt and am, followed qsec and gear.
+The variables that had most effect on mpg were wt and am, followed qsec and gear.